Krdusk/Class-Scheduling-System/README.md

 ---

-© 2025 | Final Project – Data Structures and Algorithms
+© 2025 | Final Project: Data Structures and Algorithms
 Samantha Lui A. Santos